 The Student Conduct Code outlines standards of law and ethics, as well as processes for addressing violations.
 The Student Conduct Code applies to all University of Washington students from point of admission through graduation.

-Prohibited conduct includes but is not limited to abuse, assault, or harrassment of others; discrimination; retaliation; academic misconduct (eg, cheating or plagarism); acts of dishonesty or theft; and disruption or obstruction of the teaching and learning enivronment.
+Prohibited conduct includes but is not limited to abuse, assault, or harassment of others; discrimination; retaliation; academic misconduct (eg, cheating or plagiarism); acts of dishonesty or theft; and disruption or obstruction of the teaching and learning environment.

 At the heart of the creative and scholarly enterprise is the generation of one’s own intellectual work, even when such work is citational, appropriative, or otherwise based on found materials.
 Using another person’s original words, ideas, or research, including material found on the Internet, in any academic exercise without properly crediting that person constitutes plagarism.

 All students are expected to familiarize themselves with the rules on plagiarism and fair use.
 You are responsible for knowing and upholding the University of Washington’s policies on academic integrity, consistent with the Student Code of Conduct.
 Please refer to the Library Resources on Academic Integrity, and if questions arise, speak with an advisor or seek help with the Writing & Communication Center.